Privacy - Diversity - Donor - Political - Community Service Grant

 - Receive informed, accurate and ethical advice about the value and tax implication of potential gifts.

-- Know with confidence that WBGU-TV will use accurate and consistent generally accepted accounting methods that conform to the appropriate guidelines adopted by the American Institute of Certified Public Accountants (AICPA) and the Financial Accounting Standards Board (FASB).
+- Know with confidence that WBGU-PBS will use accurate and consistent generally accepted accounting methods that conform to the appropriate guidelines adopted by the American Institute of Certified Public Accountants (AICPA) and the Financial Accounting Standards Board (FASB).

 We allow our donors the opportunity to opt-out of receiving communications from us.
 You may also update your contact information previously provided to us.
 You cannot remove yourself from our database, but you can prevent unwanted communication.
 To update your information or to request limited communication from us, send your requests to firstname.lastname@example.org